 |Chief Superintendents||£79,557 to £83,925|

 To pass this stage, you’ll need to fill out a competency-based application form.
 If you pass the basic eligibility criteria already discussed, we’ll assess your answers to the competency-based questions.
 Try to answer the questions as carefully and as fully as you can.
-Please check your spelling and grammar too: applications with more than ten spelling and grammar mistakes will be rejected.
+Please check your spelling and grammar as this will make it easier for your application to be understood and marked more effectively.

 Click here for a sample Police Constable role profile, to see the competencies you’ll need to demonstrate in your application.